pattonsgirl/CEG2350/Labs/Lab03/LabTemplate.md

 > Your reflection here
 3. Did you write good `commit` messages that refer to what tasks were completed at each commit?
 What would you improve?
 > Your reflection here

-## Part 5 Answers

-1. PATH =
-2. To set condition to `true`, I need to...
-3. Command(s):
-4. PATH =
-   - Difference:
-5. Command(s):
-6. Commands & modification explanations:
-7. Script permission breakdown
-   - User
-      - must be:
-      - has permissions to:
-   - Group
-      - must be:
-      - has permissions to:
-   - Other
-      - has permissions to:

 ## Extra Credit